mykebates/XPlatformDotNetDevelopment/XPlatformDotNetDevelopment.md

 ---

 # Note
-If you have previously installed the Yeoman aspnet genertor you will want to make sure you run the install again to get the latest version
+If you have previously installed the Yeoman aspnet generator you will want to make sure you run the install again to get the latest version
 <br>
 `npm install -g generator-aspnet`